 At Black Hills Corporation, we recognize the importance of strong partnering and collaboration with our suppliers who play a vital role in our success.
 Our valued supplier relationships will support Black Hills Corporation’s growth, cost reduction, and improve our customer relationships.
 As a potential supplier to Black Hills Corporation, you will be expected to deliver on your contractual commitments and strictly adhere to Black Hills Corporation’s Supplier Code of Conduct and the expectations outlined in our Human Rights and Labor Policy.

-At Black Hills Energy, we value our suppliers and their positive and safe impact to our business.
+At Black Hills Corporation, we value our suppliers and their positive and safe impact to our business.
 An effective business transaction is our goal of this relationship.
 Below we are providing a list of critical policies and procedures:

 - Supplier Code of Conduct

 - Notification of Equal Employement Opportunity/Affirmative Action Obligations